sgaabdu4/vault_storage/README.md

 ### Windows

 No additional configuration required.

+**How Secure Storage Works on Windows:**
+- Windows Credential Manager stores only the master encryption key (via `flutter_secure_storage`)
+- Your actual data is encrypted with AES-256-GCM and stored in Hive boxes on disk
+- You'll see one entry in Credential Manager (`hive_encryption_key`), not individual key-value pairs
+- This architecture provides better performance and scalability than storing each entry in Credential Manager

-Note: `readAll` and `deleteAll` operations have limitations on Windows.
+**Note:** `readAll` and `deleteAll` operations have limitations on Windows due to `flutter_secure_storage` constraints.

 ### Web